 HEA is Happening - The Time to Act is Now!

 Congress has released a bill to reauthorize the Higher Education Act, and it proposes changes to federal financial aid programs that will make higher education more expensive.
 Things are moving fast, and it has already passed out of the education committee.
-It now heads to the floor for a vote in early 2018, which means these policies are one step closer to becoming law.
+If it heads to the floor for a vote – which Rep. Virginia Foxx is pushing for – these polices will be one step closer to becoming law.

 - Cap the Grad PLUS Loan Program to $28,500, irrespective of schools’ listed costs of attendance, with a $150,000 aggregate limit.
 This will force many students to borrow from private sector lenders to attend law school, making it harder for students to obtain a student loan under reasonable terms, if they are even able to obtain a loan at all.